Kidscorner

 A laid-back Victorian lady

-dressed in screaming colours
+but rooms dressed in screaming colours.

-Poetry written on bathroom walls
+Poetry painted on the bathroom wall,

 This beauty rests against

-the backdrop of mountains
+the backdrop of mountains,

 in the dust left from a golden time

-of the old towns coal mine
+of the old town’s coal mine.

-Stories flourish in this Hotel
+Stories flourish in this hotel.

-fought for 30 minutes lunch
+fought for 30 minutes’ lunch.

-In the wake of this fame the hotel
+In the wake of this fame, the hotel

-became the cradle of the Labour Party
+became the cradle of the Labour Party.

-One day gracefully renamed
+One day, gracefully renamed

 Blackball Hilton after the director

-of the Coal Company
+of the coal company,

-Infamous it became as their
+infamous it became as their

-The Hilton Head quarters
+The Hilton headquarters

-in the wilderness of the West Coast
+of the West Coast of New Zealand,

-The mine and miners are gone
+The miners are long gone,

 peace and rest have returned

-in this spirited tiny town
+to this spirited tiny town,

 but the ghost of the past is alive

-in the Formerly Blackball Hilton
+in the Formerly Blackball Hilton.

 10 comments: